picalexs/TW_2025/README.md

    - **Create tables and populate the database:**
      Run the following scripts in order (located in the repository):
-     1. `databaseScheme.sql` &mdash; creates the tables
+     1. `databaseScheme.sql` – creates the tables
-     2. `triggers.sql` &mdash; sets up database triggers
+     2. `triggers.sql` – sets up database triggers
-     3. `populatingDB.sql` &mdash; populates the tables with sample data
+     3. `populatingDB.sql` – populates the tables with sample data

      You can use SQL*Plus, SQLcl, or any Oracle database tool:
      ```bash